SUSE/bci-docs/content/guides/container-suseconnect.md

 If you are directly running a container based on a BCI, mount `SCCcredentials` (and optionally `/etc/SUSEConnect`) in the correct destination.
-The following example show how to mount `SCCcredentials` in the current working directory:
+The following example shows how to mount `SCCcredentials` in the current working directory:

 {{< tabs "use_scccredentials_as_secret">}}
 {{< tab "Docker">}}